nokia/RED/docs/help/user_guide/general.md

 ### Automatic source formatting CTRL+SHIFT+F

 Formatting source is Eclipse based mechanism which provides code formatting with several predefined rules which are disabled by default.
+Alternatively it is also possible to use `Robot Tidy` tool to format the source.

-Source code formatting preferences can be configured at `[ Window -> Preferences -> Robot Framework -> Editor -> Code Formatter](javascript:executeCommand\('org.eclipse.ui.window.preferences\(preferencePageId=org.robotframework.ide.eclipse.main.plugin.preferences.editor.formatter\)'\))`
+Source code formatting preferences can be configured at `[ Window -> Preferences -> Robot Framework -> Editor -> Code Formatter](javascript:executeCommand\('org.eclipse.ui.window.preferences\(preferencePageId=org.robotframework.ide.eclipse.main.plugin.preferences.editor.formatter\)'\))`.

 It is invoked by right click menu in Source editor or automatically as editor save action, which can be configured at `[ Window -> Preferences -> Robot